By Marion Bunch, Rotarians for Family Health and AIDS Prevention (formerly RFFA)

 Today, I look back and realize what an incredible journey I have been on since then.
 I gained ideas from public health experts, and I met people that I’m sure God put in my path because I didn’t have the knowledge or good sense to even know that I should be meeting them.
 I have gained mentors in many parts of the world on this issue.
 I got to thinking that the ‘partnership’ concept was the right way to approach helping the children and their families.
 We can’t do things alone but must work together to really get something done.

 The action group (now known as Rotarians For Family Health and AIDS Prevention) is in its fifth year of doing a huge health event in Africa, which takes place in May.
 This year we will reach a milestone goal: thousands of Rotarians and our partners will have served over a million citizens in Africa with free, educational health screens, and lifesaving immunizations for children.

 I’m certainly not a genius and have faced many challenges along the way.
 But I have never lost my passion because I remember all the challenges that my son realized when he was alive.
 That drives me as it would most moms.
 But most importantly, I have been able to achieve this work because of the power of Rotary’s brand and the respect it receives everywhere.
 I am so proud to be a part of this organization!!

 - World AIDS Day is 1 December.
 Learn more about Rotarians For Family Health and AIDS prevention including how you can help make the Family Health Day in May a success.

 - Learn more about Rotarian Action Groups

-- Watch a trailer to a documentary on Marion Bunch and Family Health Days
+- Watch a documentary on Marion Bunch and Family Health Days